cube-js/cube/docs/content/Examples-Tutorials-Recipes/Entity-Attribute-Value.md

 ### Dynamic attributes

 We can eliminate the list of statuses from the cube's code by loading this list from an external source.
-Let's assume that we've created an API service that fetches statuses, obviously, by running a Cube query.
+Let's assume that we've created an API service that fetches statuses by running a Cube query.
 Here's the code from the `fetch.js` file that defines the `fetchStatuses` function that would load the statuses from an API service.
 Let's keep this file outside the `schema` folder: